-Plan on sending an email reminder when you grant becomes active!
+Plan on sending an email reminder when your grant becomes active!

-If your grantor wants to be acknowledge, make sure you include a link to their business’ website (if they have one) and thank them for generously providing the grant in your emails.
+If your grantor wants to be acknowledged, make sure you include a link to their business’ website (if they have one) and thank them for generously providing the grant in your emails.

 You should plan on scheduling the following posts on social media: